National Children’s Conference on Day of the African Child

 Minister of Education responds:

-In their statement UNICEF called for the CRA under review to be explicit in declarations; for the age of marriage in CRA to be aligned with Sexual Offences Act and Customary Marriage and Divorces Act and; more budgetary allocations to MGCA and MSW.
+In their statement UNICEF called for the CRA under review to be explicit in declarations.
+They called for the age of marriage in CRA to be aligned with Sexual Offences Act and Customary Marriage and Divorces Act and; more budgetary allocations to Ministry of Gender and Children's Affairs and Ministry of Social Welfare.